symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 When a Route matches, a Controller is executed.
 This Controller normally just gets the Content object from the Route and renders it.
 Because it is almost always the same, the CMF uses a generic Controller which it will execute.
-This can be overriden by setting a specific controller for a Route or Content object.
+This can be overridden by setting a specific controller for a Route or Content object.

 The View